 What is My Personal Risk of Ovarian Cancer?

-Women are at risk for ovarian cancer after a certain age and nearly about one in 100 women are at risk of developing ovarian cancer in their lifetime.
+What is the risk of ovarian cancer: Women are at risk of developing cancer after a certain age and nearly about one in 100 women is at a risk in their lifetime.
 The risk augments further for women who have a personal history and familial history of ovarian cancer.
-In addition, there are other risk factors as well, which, in addition to the former risk factors help your doctor to determine the overall risk of developing ovarian cancer.
+In addition, there are other risk factors as well, which, in addition to the former risk factors help your doctor to determine the overall risk of cancer.
 Carefully read the information given below to know whether you are at risk.

-Let us understand the level of risk any woman can have.
+Let us first try to understand the risk of cancer any woman can have.
 To be more precise, the levels of risk can be average, slightly above average, moderate and high.

-The following types of women will come under this type of risk category:
+The following types of women may come under this type of risk category:

 Slightly above average Risk

 Women who have undergone genetic testing and the results showed changes in BRCA1 or BRCA2 gene sequence.
-The women falling under this category are at increased risk of developing breast and ovarian cancer.
+Women falling under this category are at increased risk.

-Women with lynch syndrome are at increased risk of developing uterine, breast and ovarian cancer.
+Women with Lynch syndrome are also at high risk of developing cancer (uterine, breast and ovarian).